Window : Print

 Under general direction, organizes and manages human resources programs and systems to support City Departments including recruitment and selection, organizational development, employment services and employee relations; administers the City's classification and compensation plan; and performs related work as required.

-Distinguished from the Human Resources Director in that the incumbent is not responsible for managing the entire Department.
-Distinguished from the Human Resources Analyst in that the incumbent has administrative responsibility over a Division.
+Distinguished from the Human Resources Director Administrator in that the incumbent is not responsible for managing the entire Department Division.
+Distinguished from the Human Resources Analyst in that the incumbent has administrative responsibility over a Section.
 Work is performed within a broad framework of general policy and requires creativity and resourcefulness to accomplish goals and objectives and to apply concepts, plans and strategies that may deviate from traditional goals and objectives.
 The incumbent exercises broad judgement in defining work objectives and determining methods and systems to meet objectives.
 Work is reviewed for overall results.

-Receives general direction from the Human Resources Director; provides direct supervision to professional staff and support staff of the Department.
+Receives general direction from the Human Resources Administrator; provides direct supervision to professional staff and support staff of the Division.

 Examples of Essential Duties